Skip to main content

 How do you pick a fractional CMO firm?

-Pick the fractional CMO firm whose operating model matches the work you actually have, not the firm with the flashiest operator bio.
-The best fit is usually…
+Pick the fractional CMO firm whose way of working fits the marketing work you actually have, not the one with the flashiest bio.

 What that actually means in practice

 A fractional CMO firm is not one standard thing.
 Some are solo senior marketers selling advisory time.
-Some are networks that match you with an operator.
-Some, like Nyman Media, place a senior fractional CMO into the business and support that operator with a bench for planning, positioning, demand, lifecycle, content, AI workflow, and execution discipline.
+Some are networks that match you with someone.
+Some place a senior fractional CMO inside the business and back that person with a team for planning, positioning, demand, lifecycle, content, AI workflow, and the discipline to ship.

-The question is not “Who has the best résumé?”
-It is “Which operating model will change how this company makes marketing decisions every week?”
+The question is not "Who has the best résumé?"
+It is "Which way of working will change how this company makes marketing decisions every week?"

-1. Match the model to the work: If you need board-level planning, GTM diagnosis, executive alignment, and a sharper marketing operating system, you need an embedded fractional leader.
+1. Match the model to the work: If you need board-level planning, a GTM diagnosis, executive alignment, and a clearer way of running marketing, you need an embedded fractional leader.
 If you only need campaigns launched, you may need an agency.
 If you only need occasional advice, you may need an advisor.

-2. Inspect the scope: A strong fractional CMO agency or firm will define the problems being solved, the decision rights, the cadence, the team interfaces, and the first set of operating priorities.
-Weak scopes stay vague: “strategy,” “growth,” “brand,” “demand gen.”
+2. Inspect the scope: A strong fractional CMO firm or agency will define the problems being solved, who decides what, the weekly rhythm, how the team hands work off, and the first set of priorities.
+Weak scopes stay vague: "strategy," "growth," "brand," "demand gen."

-3. Prioritize cadence over charisma: Seniority matters, but the weekly rhythm matters more.
-Look for how the firm runs executive meetings, pipeline reviews, content decisions, AI adoption, campaign sequencing, and cross-functional handoffs.
+3. Prioritize rhythm over charisma: Seniority matters, but how the work runs week to week matters more.
+Look at how the firm runs executive meetings, pipeline reviews, content decisions, AI adoption, campaign sequencing, and the handoffs between functions.

 4. Ask what comes with the CMO: A solo consultant can be excellent, but they may not bring the specialists needed to move work forward.
-An embedded fractional CMO plus bench is a different shape: one accountable leader, supported by targeted execution capacity when the company needs it.
+An embedded fractional CMO plus a team behind them is a different shape: one accountable leader, with extra execution capacity when the company needs it.

-5. Check for operator instincts: The right firm will talk about tradeoffs, constraints, sequencing, and accountability.
-They will not pretend marketing can fix weak positioning, unclear ICP, poor sales follow-up, or a product narrative that buyers do not understand.
+5. Check for instincts under pressure: The right firm will talk about tradeoffs, constraints, sequencing, and accountability.
+They will not pretend marketing can fix weak positioning, an unclear ICP, poor sales follow-up, or a product story buyers do not understand.

 What to look for

-Embedded senior operator with the right support bench
+Embedded senior leader with the right team behind them

 Warning sign